kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 initial system configuration, and for disaster recovery scenarios.
 You should delegate permissions as required to named user accounts instead.

-The majority of the builtin groups are privilige groups that provide rights over Kanidm administrative actions.
+The majority of the builtin groups are privilege groups that provide rights over Kanidm administrative actions.
 These include groups for account management, person management (personal and sensitive data), group management, and more.